couchbase/CouchbaseMock/README.md

 durability/persistence-requirement commands as well as get-from-replica.

 Note that _Cache_ and _Disk_ represent abstract concepts in the Mock.
-At the time of writing, the Mock does not actually write anything to the dist, but merely contains a separate storage domain for "Disk".
+At the time of writing, the Mock does not actually write anything to the disk, but merely contains a separate storage domain for "Disk".

 Thus, whenever an item is stored in the mock it may go through the following
 steps:

 1. The item is inserted into the vBucket master's _Cache_
-2. The item is inserted into the vBucket maseter's _Disk_
+2. The item is inserted into the vBucket master's _Disk_
 3. For each vBucket replica, the item is placed inside its _Cache_
 4. For each vBucket replica, the item is placed inside its _Disk_